-Many thanks to Scholastic for sending me a review copy, all opinions are my own.
+Many thanks to Hot Key Books for sending me an ARC, as always, all opinions are my own.

 STAR RATING: 4/5 ✶